yiwen26/WindChaser/README.md

 ## Repository Outlines

 ### Data
-Contains the raw data downloaded from <a href="https://www.nrel.gov/">`NREL`</a>.
+Contains the raw data related to wind power generation downloaded and sorted from <a href="https://www.nrel.gov/">`NREL`</a>.
 It also contains the processed data under the same directory that we used for machine learning algorithm in this project.

 ### Docs
 Documentations about this project.
 This includes stand-up presentations, find poster and detailed API user documentation.